AARP AARP States Pennsylvania Health & Wellbeing

 How do I sign up?

-First, use the Pennie Plan Comparison Tool or contact a certified enrollment assister to estimate costs and sort through various plan options.
-Once you’re ready to sign up, you can apply online, over the phone or through an assister or insurance broker, in person or by phone.
+Once you’re ready to sign up, you can apply online, by phone, through an assister or insurance broker, by video call or in person.
 Once you’re approved for a plan, you’ll need to pay your first monthly premium for your coverage to begin.

 To apply and enroll:

 • Online: Go to Pennie’s website and click “Get Covered.”
-You’ll need to create an account and, if you have them, provide your Social Security number and proof of household income, such as recent pay stubs or federal or state tax returns.
+You’ll need to create an account and, if you have it, provide your Social Security number and proof of household income, such as recent pay stubs or federal or state tax returns.

-• By phone: You can enroll over the phone by calling Pennie’s service center at 844-844-8040.
+• By phone: You can enroll over the phone by calling Pennie’s service center at 1-844-844-8040.

 What is covered, and how much will it cost?